Tax Tips for Bloggers

 Be aware that as a blogger, you're likely to face estimated taxes, something most traditional employees don't have to worry about.

 The United States tax system operates on a "pay-as-you-go" basis.
-Since you don't have any taxes deducted from your blogging income, you must pay estimated taxes to the IRS every quarter.
+Since you don't have any taxes deducted from your blogging income, you'll typically need to pay estimated taxes to the IRS each quarter.
 The due dates for estimated taxes are April 15, June 15, September 15 and January 15 (with some exceptions for holidays, etc.).
 If you don't pay your estimated taxes in a timely fashion, you may owe an additional tax penalty.
 If you didn't have any tax liability in the prior year, or if you don't owe more than $1,000 in tax, you may be able to avoid paying estimated taxes.

 When saving for your estimated income taxes, don't forget to set aside additional money for self-employment tax.
 From the perspective of the IRS, working as a blogger means you run your own business.

 Even if you only work part-time as a blogger and full-time as a salaried employee somewhere else, the blogging part of your income qualifies as self-employment income.
-As a result, you must pay self-employment tax on that income, which is the combined Social Security and Medicare taxes paid by an employee and an employer.
-Since you run your own business, you must pay both the employee and the employer portions.
-Self-employment tax must be paid whether or not you owe any federal income tax.
+As a result, you'll likely need to pay self-employment tax on that income, which is the combined Social Security and Medicare taxes paid by an employee and an employer.
+Since you run your own business, you pay both the employee and the employer portions.
+Self-employment tax that is due has to be paid whether or not you owe any federal income tax.

 Deductible expenses for bloggers